Caedendi/D2RMM-Color-Dye/README.md

 ### 1.0.0
 - Initial D2RMM release, feature parity with [ColorDye](https://www.nexusmods.com/diablo2resurrected/mods/418)
   - Some lines in cubemain.txt are shifted, this mod's order makes more sense.
+  - Bonesy's trademark values for ValShift, Save Bits and Save Add in itemstatcost.txt have been altered/removed on his suggestion.
-- The added entries' IDs are generated dynamically (not hardcoded), so it's compatible with any (D2RMM) mod that touches the same files.
+- The added entries' IDs are generated dynamically, so it's compatible with any D2RMM mod that touches the same files.

 ## How to Install